AlexanderZug/AlexanderZug/README.md

 ### 🙋 Hi there!

- ✌️ My name's Alexander, I'm a beginner software developer in Python with knowledge of the web technologies.
+ ✌️ My name's Alexander, I'm a beginner software developer in Python with knowledge of frontend.
 I'm looking for new interesting projects or job opportunities.

 ### 🎹 Languages and Tools: